-But outside of that, you don’t need 32 gigs of RAM.
+But outside of those kinds of use cases, you don’t need 32 gigs of RAM.
 Not today, at least.
-If you do really intense work and 32 gigs isn’t enough for you, you probably know it.
-Step up to 64 or 128 then.
-But I think most people who need 32, 64, or 128 megs of RAM already know it.
+If you do really intense work and need 32 gigs or more, you probably know it.
+Go for it.
+Step up to 64 or 128 gigs, even.
+But you’re probably not the type of person reading this.

 A word about quality and pricing